Skip to content

 • INDEX_NAME: The name of the FTS index to create.

 • PROPERTIES: A list of properties in the table to build FTS index on.
-Full text search will only search the properties with FTS index built on.
+Full text search will only search these properties.

-The example below shows how to create an FTS index on the book table with the abstract and title properties using the porter stemmer and a customized stopwords list.
+The example below shows how to create an FTS index on the abstract and title properties of the Book node table, using the porter stemmer and a custom stopwords list.

 CALL CREATE_FTS_INDEX(